davidoskky/spider-bot/degrees-of-freedom.md

     - Remove the destination stack from the stacks we are considering for stacking further cards.
     - Repeat the steps until we moved the card we wished to move.

+Idea:
+Probably, it is best to move full sequences on top of other cards if that is possible.
+Only splitting sequences if that is strictly necessary to permit the movevent.

 Problems:

 - These algorithms do not consider freeing further stacks if doing so is required or advantageous.